CenterForSpatialResearch/mapping_architecture_urbanism_humanities/2_PopulationMap.md

 ![style](https://github.com/brianhouse/mapping-architecture-urbanism-humanities/blob/master/Images/mappingdata01_11.png)

 **Save** your QGIS project by selecting `Project` > `Save`.
-Name your project MappingData_Population.qgs and save it in the Tutorials/Exercises folder.
+Name your project MappingData_Population.qgs.
 QGIS projects are saved as .qgs files.
 It is important to note that the data layers are not saved with it the map project but are rather linked to the project.

 ### Part 02: Mapping World Population(s) to understand the difference between multiple methods of measuring world population